gk4589210/docker-nginx-php-mysql/README.md

 For security purposes, the back-end code lives in an inaccessible location on the server,outside the public directory (`/var/www/hmtl/app`).
 It can only be accessed through the exposed `index.php` file that lives in `/var/www/hmtl/public/api/`.

 ### Contributing
+We encourage you to contribute to this repository by opening issues and submitting pull requests.
+In order to submit a PR, simply:

-1. Fork it
+1. Fork
-1. Branch it
+1. Branch
-1. Commit it
+1. Commit
-1. Push it
+1. Push
-1. PR it
+1. PR

 ### License